sestaton/Pairfq/README.md

 **SUPPORT AND DOCUMENTATION**

-After installing, you can find documentation for the pairfq with the `perldoc` command.
+After installing, you can find documentation for the Pairfq with the `perldoc` command.

     perldoc pairfq